aoda-zhang/aoda-zhang/README.md

 - 🌐 Extensive development experience in multinational companies.

-- 💼 Coding with Javascript for over 6 years.
+- 💼 Over 6 years of experience in web development.

+I'm here to share my knowledge and assist you on your journey in the world of web development.

 Proficient in